Musical Chairs (Sammy Hagar album)

 Musical Chairs is the third studio album by American rock vocalist Sammy Hagar, released in October 1977 by Capitol Records.
-The lineup features three quarters of the classic Montrose lineup, sans Ronnie Montrose (and the only full album by Sammy Hagar to do so; 1997's Marching to Mars also includes the song "Leaving the Warmth of the Womb", played by the four original Montrose members).
+The lineup features three quarters of the classic Montrose lineup, sans Ronnie Montrose (and the only full album by Sammy Hagar to do so).
+The album peaked at No. 100 on the Billboard 200.

 Song information

 "Try (Try to Fall in Love)" was originally released as a single by its writer's stage moniker of Cooker.